|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 After the bombardment of Fort Sumter in April 1861, private citizen Dix was made chairman of the Union Defence Committee in New York.
 "While waiting anxiously for the arrival of more soldiers from the North to cope with the phantom 'army' of invaders expected from the South, the President seized extraordinary powers and took drastic action so that, in his words, the government would not 'fall at once into ruin.'
 On April 21, he summoned all of his cabinet secretaries to meet at the Navy Department, safely away from their unanimous concurrence,' he later told Congress, he issued a series of orders for national defense," Frank van der Linden wrote in Lincoln: The Road to War.
 "Without the required authority of Congress, Lincoln directed Treasury Secretary Chase to advance, without security, $2 million to John A. Dix, the former secretary, and George Opdyke and Richard M. Blatchford of New York, to pay for necessary 'military and naval measures' in effect, a black check.
 The government departments then had so many 'disloyal persons' on their payrolls that Lincoln believed he could not trust official agents alone for duties which he, therefore, confided to 'citizens favorably known for their ability, loyalty and patriotism.'"6

-Although nearly 63 at the beginning of the Civil War, Dix was quickly left his voluntary recruiting post and was made a major general.
+Although nearly 63 at the beginning of the Civil War, Dix quickly left his voluntary recruiting post and was made a major general.
 Dix already had a distinguished military career beginning with his service in the War of 1812.
 He served as an artillery officer until he retired from the Army in 1828 and started a career in business and law.
 He was initially appointed to commands in and around Washington.

 Dix's first posting, however, was in Maryland where he carried out one of the most controversial policies of the Lincoln Administration when he replaced General Nathaniel Banks as Union commander at Baltimore.
 Habeas corpus was frequently suspended at the beginning of the war as doubts about the loyalty of those in and around Washington were rampant.
 "The majority of loyal men at first accepted the arbitrary arrests as necessary to the nation's struggle for survival, even when in September of 1861 General Dix and General [Nathaniel] Banks rounded up secessionist legislators of Maryland, and clapped them into prison," wrote historian Margaret Leech.
-At first, the campaign against disloyalty was run by the State Department but it was transferred to the War Department in 1862 and many of those held without charges were release."
+At first, the campaign against disloyalty was run by the State Department but it was transferred to the War Department in 1862 and many of those held without charges were released."
 Historian Leech wrote: "A commission composed of two prominent New Yorkers, General Dix and Judge Edwards Pierrepont, was appointed to examine the prisoners who raised in custody."7

 Political arrests shaped up as a major potential issue in the 1862 elections.
 Historian Allan Nevins wrote: "Free as yet from the kind of odium that had gathered about Seward, Stanton began with a fairly clean slate.
 He adopted a sensible course for sifting the great mixed body of prisoners on hand, appointing John A. Dix and Edwards Pierrepont of New York commissioners to examine each case separately and render a verdict.
 These men held personal interviews, allowed friends of the accused to appear, and invited written statements all with dispatch in one day at Fort Lafayette they handled ten cases.
 Visiting one jail after another, they completed their work before May, 1862, releasing most of the prisoners."8 The most famous suspect whom the military judges confronted was the unrepentant Confederate spy Rose Greenhow.
 General Pierrepont said to Dix: "General, I think you had better talk to Mrs. Greenhow.
 You are an old friend of hers."
 Replied an embarrassed Dix: "I don't know as I have anything to say."9